How to Get from Budapest to Croatia (Zagreb, Dubrovnik etc) by Train or Bus

 Budapest to Croatia by bus

-Luckily there are a lot of buses connecting Budapest to Croatia main seaside resorts along the Adriatic coast.
+Luckily, there are a lot of buses connecting Budapest to the Croatian main seaside resorts along the Adriatic coast.
 All buses depart from Népliget Bus Station Budapest, which is easily accessible by public transport.

 Budapest to Zagreb by bus

-Volanbusz / Eurolines Hungary connects Zagreb, three times a week until June 01 2016.
-After that daily up to end of October 2016.
-Downloadable timetable Budapest/Zagreb/Budapest from June 2.
+Volanbusz / Eurolines Hungary connects Zagreb, three times a week until June 01.
+After that, they switch to a daily basis up to the end of October.

 Budapest to Rijeka, Opatija, Pula, Rovinj and Porec

-Volanbusz runs Adria Express services on every Friday between 15 June and 08 September from Budapest to Istria and Kvarner district.
-Prizes start fro 31 to 36 Euro one way.
+Volanbusz runs the Adria Express services on every Friday between 15 June and 08 September from Budapest to Istria and Kvarner district.
+Prices start from 30 Euros for a one way trip.

 Budapest – Zagreb – Zadar – Sibenik – Trogir – Split – Makarska